 Advocacy is any plan that attempts to influence policymakers and stakeholders through activities designed to increase public attention.
 Advocacy includes many different types of activities, sometimes it means researching new solutions and even creating coalitions of like-minded people.
-The aim of advocacy is to educate, engage, and ultimately, create change!
-Below we will be looking at how to run an advocacy campaign, utilizing a network structure, social media, and fundraising tools.
+The aim of advocacy is to educate, engage, and ultimately, create change through grassroots organizing.
+Below we will be looking at how to run an advocacy campaign, utilizing a network structure, social media, fundraising tools and advocacy software.

 How to run an advocacy campaign

 Advocacy is defined as the act or process of supporting a cause or proposal.

 Advocacy strategies can be similar to activities many other community or political groups enact.
 They will still invest in email campaigning such as newsletter updates, fundraising events, grassroots initiatives, and supporter engagement operations.
 In recent years, advocacy campaigns have taken various forms.
 One such important campaign was the Occupy Wall Street movement.
 The “Occupy Movement” is an international protest movement driven by people’s discontent with social and economic inequality.
 The first of the Occupy Movements in the US began on September 17th, 2011, just 9 months after the first uprising of the Arab Spring in Tunisia and 8 months after tens of thousands of protestors of the Egyptian Revolutionary famously gathered together in Tahrir Square in Cairo to make their stand against their government, which is said to have inspired the US movement.
 This was a classic example of a grassroots-led advocacy movement at the time.